These striking examples of pointillism show just what you can achieve with a simple dot.

-Dot art (formally called pointillism) could bring many forms of art to mind but they would all have one thing in common - the dot.
-Many artists, graphic designers, photographers, and illustrators have experimented with the technique over the years; allowing it to become one of the most impressive art techniques there is.
+Dot art - otherwise known as pointillism - covers many forms of art but they all have one thing in common: the dot.
+More and more artists, graphic designers, photographers and illustrators are experimenting with the technique, leading it to become one of the most exciting art techniques around.

 French Post-Impressionist painter Georges Pierre Seurat spent over two years creating his beautiful, and probably best-known, painting Sunday Afternoon on the Island of La Grande Jatte.

 An early example of pointilism, Seurat finished the piece, which is estimated to consist of approximately 3,456,000 dots, in the late 1880s.

 This beautiful Touch the Sun piece was a school project developed by Hungarian artist Sakura Chrno in just three days.
 The atmospheric image uses a simple colour palette, brought together by clusters of thousands of dots.

 An eye-catching image, we love how the beautiful, silhouetted young girl stands out against a vibrant yellow, orange and red background.